-Local emergency services numbers are poste OYes ONo
+• Local emergency services numbers are posted by phones?
+OYes ONo

 Emergency Service Telephone #

 Local fire department:

-Emergency water supplies:
+Emergency water supplie s:

 Local Utility:

 Other:

-Emergency contact numbers and a calling schedule are posted by phones?
+• Emergency contact numbers and a a calling schedule ar e posted by phones?
 OYes ONo

-List at least three responsible persons to contact in case of emergency:
+List at least three responsible pers ons to contact in cas se of emergency:

 Emergency Contact Telephone # Alternate #

 1

 2

 3

+• Provide details of contingency plar ns and precautions to cope with severe OYes ONo

-Provides details of contingency plans and precautions to cope with severe events/ emergencies in order to safeguard the welfare of the animals, and the procedures to be followed by responsible personnel in these occurrences or by those discovering an emergency such as fire, floods, storms or other severe weather, interruption of power or water, interruption of supplies, etc.?
+Provide details of contingency plans and precautions to cope with severe events/ emergencies in order to safeguard the welfare of the animals, and the procedures to be followed by responsible personnel in these occurrences or by those discovering an emergency such as fire, floods, storms or other severe weather, interruption of power or water, interruption of supplies, etc.

+Farm Location(s):

-Farm Location(s): Flock Dates/ Flock ID:
+Flock Dates/ Flock ID: